AlexandreDecan/sismic/docs/execution.rst

 Macro and micro steps
 ---------------------

-The simulator is fully observable: its :py:meth:`~pyss.simulator.Simulator.execute_once` (resp. :py:meth:`~pyss.simulator.Simulator.execute`) method returns an instance of (resp. a list of) :py:class:`~pyss.simulator.MacroStep`.
+The simulator is fully observable: its :py:meth:`~sismic.simulator.Simulator.execute_once` (resp. :py:meth:`~sismic.simulator.Simulator.execute`) method returns an instance of (resp. a list of) :py:class:`~sismic.simulator.MacroStep`.
 A macro step corresponds to the process of consuming an event, regardless of the number and the type (eventless or not) of transitions triggered.
 A macro step also includes every consecutive stabilization step (ie. the steps that are needed to enter nested states, or to switch into the configuration of an history state).

-A :py:class:`~pyss.simulator.MacroStep` exposes the consumed ``event`` (:py:class:`~pyss.model.Event`) if any, a (possibly empty) list of ``transitions`` (:py:class:`~pyss.model.Transition` and two sequences of state
+A :py:class:`~sismic.simulator.MacroStep` exposes the consumed ``event`` (:py:class:`~sismic.model.Event`) if any, a (possibly empty) list of ``transitions`` (:py:class:`~sismic.model.Transition` and two sequences of state
 names: ``entered_states`` and ``exited_states``.
 States order in those list indicates the order in which their *on entry* and *on exit* actions were processed.

-.. autoclass:: pyss.simulator.MacroStep
+.. autoclass:: sismic.simulator.MacroStep
     :members:

 The main step and the stabilization steps of a macro step are exposed through ``main_step`` and ``micro_steps``.
-The first is a :py:class:`~pyss.simulator.MicroStep` instance, and the second is an ordered list of :py:class:`~pyss.simulator.MicroStep` instances.
+The first is a :py:class:`~sismic.simulator.MicroStep` instance, and the second is an ordered list of :py:class:`~sismic.simulator.MicroStep` instances.
 A micro step is the smallest, atomic step that a statechart can execute.
-A :py:class:`~pyss.simulator.MacroStep` instance thus can be viewed (and is!) an aggregate of :py:class:`~pyss.simulator.MicroStep` instances.
+A :py:class:`~sismic.simulator.MacroStep` instance thus can be viewed (and is!) an aggregate of :py:class:`~sismic.simulator.MicroStep` instances.

-.. autoclass:: pyss.simulator.MicroStep
+.. autoclass:: sismic.simulator.MicroStep
     :members:

-This way, a complete run of a state machine can be summarized as an ordered list of :py:class:`~pyss.simulator.MacroStep` instances, and details of such a run can be obtained using the :py:class:`~pyss.simulator.MicroStep` list of a :py:class:`~pyss.simulator.MacroStep`.
+This way, a complete run of a state machine can be summarized as an ordered list of :py:class:`~sismic.simulator.MacroStep` instances, and details of such a run can be obtained using the :py:class:`~sismic.simulator.MicroStep` list of a :py:class:`~sismic.simulator.MacroStep`.